rsharpe23/react-dashboard/README.md

 # react-dashboard

-Simple dashboard by React.
+Simple dashboard by React & React Router & Custom WebApi.
+More about WebApi https://
-See demo http://
+See demo https://